A few things to take care of:

 Clicking on the Actions > Delete button will open a confirmation menu that allows you to double-check the database tables before deleting:

 It will also show you the exact directory which is going to be deleted:

-Delete Staging Website Manually (Orphaned Tables & Files)
+Delete Staging Website Manually (Delete Orphaned WordPress Database Tables & Files)

-It’s possible that even after deleting all staging sites, you still see some WP Staging tables in the database or some files left in the file directories.
+Even after deleting all staging sites, it’s possible that you still see some WP Staging tables in the database or some files left in the file directories.

 Read this article to find out how to delete a staging website manually.

 - Unused Tables in The Database After Delete Process